 Note: The Map Title field in the Map Properties dialog box displays the contents of the <title> element, and contents of this field are saved to the <title> element.
-If the <title> element does not exist and the map already has a title attribute, the field displays the contents of the title attribute, and the changes to the field are saved to the title attribute.
+If the <title> element does not exist and the map already has a title attribute that is allowed in DITA 1.1/1.2/1.3, the field displays empty contents, and the changes to the field are saved to the title element.